The United States Military Service

 Click for larger image

-Eligible Personnel: All Branches, All Eras for Honorable and Under Honorable Conditions discharge.
+Eligible Personnel: All US Military branches, All Eras for Honorable and Under Honorable Conditions discharge.

 The Honorable Discharge Lapel Pin ("The Ruptured Duck") is the official emblem of Honorable Discharge for all service branches of all eras.
 It replaces all previously issued Honorable Discharge lapel pins or buttons and is retroactive to the Revolutionary War.
 Honorably Discharged personnel of all four military service branches (and Coast Guard personnel during wartime assignment to the War Department, Navy Department or Department of Defense) are eligible.
 The Pin may be worn on civilian clothing.
 The Pin should be displayed among military medals in shadow boxes.
 See "Common Myths About The Ruptured Duck" for information about its name origin.